5GenCrypto/libmmap/README.md

 The arguments to this method are:

 * the secret key,
-* the number of plaintexts to encode (assuming the backend supports multiple-slot plaintexts), which must match how many plaintexts per encoding were requested during key generation,
+* the number of plaintext slots to encode (assuming the backend supports multiple-slot plaintexts), which must not exceed the number of slots available in this key (see `nslots` above),
-* the plaintexts themselves in an array whose length is given by the previous argument, and
+* the plaintext slots themselves in an array whose length is given by the previous argument, and
 * an array of `0`s and `1`s as long as the universe specified during key generation, telling which tags in the universe should be applied to the encoding.

 The full interface is given by `mmap_enc_vtable`: